 Large infrastructure projects typically require large amounts of money.
 From 2007 to early 2019, the China Development Bank provided loans totalling US$5.3 billion to Cambodia for infrastructure development projects.3

 The total length of roads in Cambodia measured 47,263 km, 74% of which were rural, provincial roads.
-As of 2013, only 12,239 km of national and provincial roads were paved.2 The NSDP outlines the government’s plans to upgrade and repair an additional 5,150 km of rural roads by 2018.
+As of 2013, only 12,239 km of national and provincial roads were paved.4 The NSDP 2014–2018 outlined the government’s plans to upgrade and repair an additional 5,150 km of rural roads by 2018.

 Cambodia has two main railway lines—the northern track of 386 km connecting Phnom Penh with Poipet on the Thai border via Pursat and Battambang, and the southern line of 266 km from Phnom Penh to Sihanoukville.
-Use of the rail system peaked in 1970,4 but then prolonged conflict and decades of neglect left it in a poor state.
+Use of the rail system peaked in 1970,11 but then prolonged conflict and decades of neglect left it in a poor state.
 Rail services began again in the 1980s, but by 2008 passenger services had ended.

-The state-owned Phnom Penh Autonomous Port in Kien Svay district of Kandal province, 30 km from the Phnom Penh Port, is the country’s second-largest.
+The state-owned Phnom Penh Autonomous Port (PPAP) in Kien Svay district of Kandal province, 30 km from the Phnom Penh Port, is the country’s second-largest.
 In January 2013, the port opened a $28 million container terminal financed by the Chinese government.
-Garment and agriculture (especially rice) are the key exports loaded at the port, while construction materials, agricultural machinery, raw materials for the garment industry, and consumer goods are key imports.14
+Garment and agriculture (especially rice) are the key exports loaded at the port, while construction materials, agricultural machinery, raw materials for the garment industry, and consumer goods are key imports.26

 The Phnom Penh Port is the original river port in Phnom Penh city, 330 km from the sea.
 Ships loading here can serve international destinations such as Singapore.
 The small seaports at Koh Kong and Kampot are used by comparatively small vessels.
 River ports such as the one at Kampong Cham are used for domestic vessels only.